edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 The generated parser code handles lists & fields for you.
 It determines how to parse the message based on the YAML definition.
 Types that begin with `[]` are interpreted as lists.

+## Problems with the Spec
+Portions of the LLRP specification are confusing, contradictory, or confounding.
+This is an incomplete list of things to watch out for.
+This isn't an "LLRP sucks" list; only a few are outright errors.
+Most of these are only issues for "general purpose" LLRP processing, but are fine when given context outside the scope of LLRP communication.

+### Problems with the Mode Table
+There are several inconsistencies in the `UFHC1G2` parameters, which is unfortunate, since they're the primarily LLRP controls for a Reader.
+There material differences between the abstract and binary parameter definitions, as well as inconsistencies between how `Capabilities` are presented by the Reader and how the Client references those values in `Spec` parameters.

+### Inconsistent ModeID/ModeIndex Definitions
+In the abstract definitions,
+the `C1G2RFControl` parameter (335) defines `ModeIndex` as `Unsigned Integer` and says "This is an index into the UHFC1G2RFModeTable";
+the "Formatting Conventions and Data Types" section of the spec states that `Unsigned Integer` takes values between 0 and 2^32-1, (as would a `uint32`), but the binary definition allocates it only 16 bits.
+The `UHFC1G2RFModeTableEntry` parameter (329) defines `Mode identifier`, also specified as an `Unsigned Integer`, with the text "a Reader defined identifier that the client may use to set the Gen2 operating parameters";
+its binary definition is allocated 32 bits.
+We assume that `ModeIndex` and `Mode identifier` are meant to reference the same thing, and further assume that Readers will simply limit their identifiers to 2^16-1.
+An unfortunate consequence is that you must cast RFModeIDs from uint16 to uint32 if taken directly from the UHF Mode Table and inserted into an RFControl parameter.

+### Inconsistent Tari Binary Definitions
+This is similar to the problem above.
+The `UHFC1G2RFModeTableEntry` parameter (329) defines 3 `Tari` values as `Integer`, restricted to 6250-25000 (an EPC limitation), which fits in a `uint16`;
+their binary definition allocates them each 32 bits.
+The `C1G2RFControl` parameter (335) also defines `Tari` as `Integer` in 6250-25000 (or 0),
+and its binary allocates it 16 bits.
+Since the limits are fine for that restriction (even assuming proper 2-complement), it's only an annoying consequence that the types are not directly compatible, and one must be cast to the other.

+### Inconsistent HopTableID Definitions
+In the abstract definitions,
+the `RFTransmitter` parameter (224) defines `HopTableID` as `Unsigned Short Integer`, while the `FrequencyHopTable` parameter (147) defines it as `Integer`, but further specifies `Possible Values: 0-255`, effectively restricting it to a `uint8`.

+The `RFTransmitter` binary definition gives the `HopTableID` 16 bits, consistent with its abstract definition.
+The `FrequencyHopTable` gives the `HopTableID` 8 bits, followed by an 8-bit `Reserved` section, presumably for the possibility to match the `RFTransmitter` in the future, though doing so would be backwards-incompatible since the reserved bits come _after_ the `HopTableID`, not before as they would if it were a (big-endian) `uint16`.
+_Technically_, because the abstract definition says its an `Integer`, it binary format must be encoded twos-complement, and thus the `Possible Values: 0-255` requires 9 bits (one of which must always be 0), meaning the binary definition does not give enough space for all required values.

+Our parser uses `uint8` for the `FrequencyHopTable.HopTableID` and `uint16` for the `RFTransmitter.HopTableID`,
+which is always correct for legal values
+(the Reader has no legal way to send a `HopTableID` > 127) and probably matches the intent if a Reader tries to use `HopTableID`s 128-255.

+### Inconsistent Parameter Ordering
+Parameters in the abstract part of the spec are sometimes listed in a different order than in the binary specification.

+### Inconsistent Parameter Naming
+Parameters in the abstract spec sometimes have different names than those used in the binary spec.
+The most egregious example

+### Inconsistent Parameter Naming
+Most of the binary spec requires parameters appear in a specific order.
+Because many parameters are optional, a _correct_ parser would validate the parameter order.
+When multiple, optional parameters occur in the binary protocol in sequence, our parser allows them in any order, for the following reasons:

+- It's more efficient and far easier to implement.
+- It has no effect on valid messages (i.e., it'd never be rejected).
+- An invalid message is _probably fine_ to accept with an "out of order" parameter;
+   if a Reader produces parameters out of order, it's more reasonable to be flexible.

+Very occasionally, the parameter order does have special meaning:

+- The execution order of `AISpec`s, `RFSurveySpec`s, and `CustomSpec`s
+    within an `ROSpec` is based on their definition order.
+- The abstract definition allows multiple events in the same `ReaderEventNotification`, and states their order must match the order in which they occurred.

+Our library does not permit specifying the order of parameters of different types;
+this is primarily to make it easier to work with Go (heterogeneous slices are not permitted, so they'd have to be abstracted behind an interface).

+For event ordering, this makes no difference: despite the abstract requirement, the binary spec _does_ enforce a particular ordering.

+Our implementation always serializes `ROSpec`s inner specs in this order:
+- each `AISpec`, in order
+- each `RFSurveySpec`, in order
+- each `CustomSpec`, in order
+- `LoopSpec` (valid only for LLRP version >=1.1)

+###